refinery/refinerycms-inquiries/readme.md

 #### Installation on Refinery 0.9.9 or above.

-The inquiries table has been removed from the base install of Refinery 0.9.9.
 To install the migrations, run:

     rails generate refinerycms_inquiries